jakob-bagterp/browserist/docs/user-guide/index.md

+---
+title: User Guide
+description: Get the most out of Browserist's many features with comprehensive tutorials, tips, and tricks.
+Includes guides and code examples for both beginners and advanced users.
+tags:
+    - Tutorial
+---

 # User Guide 👨‍🔧
 Find tutorials, tips and tricks in this section.
 For more info about configuration options, go to the section for [settings](../settings/overview.md) and [browser types](../settings/browser-types.md).